joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/7045675/2026/02/14/lucas-bergvall-tottenham-transfer-enquiries/

 **Karen Carney: Without Paul Green, Chelsea are unrecognisable and face a tough summer**\
 `Alongside Emma Hayes, the club's head of women's football built Chelsea Women as we know it.
-Without them, the future is unclear.`\
+Without them, the future is unclear`\
 https://nytimes.com/athletic/7045099/2026/02/14/karen-carney-paul-green-chelsea/

 **For Chelsea to succeed this season, Pedro Neto will have a big role to play**\